 Announcement of the results of the second stage

-Announcement of the Open Doors winners (for Master degree)
+Announcement of the Open Doors winners and prize-winners in the Master’s track

 The Olympiad is held completely online, which gives an opportunity to enter best Russian universities staying at home.
 All you have to do is to come to campus for classes!